30 Signs of Deadly Health Conditions Hiding in Plain Sight

 If left untreated, diabetes can lead to multiple organ issues including problems with nerves, kidneys, blood vessels, and infections.
 So if you have to pee more than normal, bring it up to your doctor before it's too late.

 Bad breath is certainly unpleasant, but it’s often chalked up to having a little too much garlic at dinner or a reminder that we need to be more vigilant about oral hygiene.
-However, Dr. Rhonda Kalasho, a double-board-certified dentist in Los Angeles, California, says it can also be one of the signs of serious health conditions.
+However, Rhonda Kalasho, DDS, a double-board-certified dentist in Los Angeles, California, says it can also be one of the signs of serious health conditions.

 “Foul-smelling breath that doesn’t go away even after you brush and floss could be caused by things like diabetes, liver disease, and kidney disease,” Kalasho explains.
 “Be sure to visit your dentist to rule out any serious causes."

-Here’s a scary statistic: 90 percent of adults with kidney disease don’t know they have it, according to the Centers for Disease Control and Prevention (CDC).
-That’s because “symptoms of kidney disease can be subtle and easy to ignore,” says Dr. George Aronoff, MD, vice president of clinical affairs at DaVita Kidney Care, which has multiple locations throughout the U.S.
+Here's a scary statistic: 90 percent of adults with kidney disease don’t know they have it, according to the Centers for Disease Control and Prevention (CDC).
+That's because "symptoms of kidney disease can be subtle and easy to ignore," says George Aronoff, MD, vice president of clinical affairs at DaVita Kidney Care, which has multiple locations throughout the U.S.